hoperays/openstack-ha-puppet-module/firewall/README.markdown

 * `ipsec_policy`: Sets the ipsec policy type.
 Valid values are 'none', 'ipsec'.
 Requires the `ipsec_policy` feature.

 * `ipset`: Matches IP sets.
 Value must be 'ipset_name (src|dst|src,dst)' and can be negated by putting ! in front.
 Requires ipset kernel module.
+Will accept a single element or an array.

 * `isfirstfrag`: If true, matches when the packet is the first fragment of a fragmented ipv6 packet.
 Cannot be negated.
 Supported by ipv6 only.
 Valid values are 'true', 'false'.
 Requires the `isfirstfrag` feature.